nicenzhou/edge-gwas/docs/api_reference.rst

 stratified_train_test_split()
 """""""""""""""""""""""""""""

-Split data into training and test sets.
+Split data into training and test sets with stratification and flexible sample ID matching.

 .. code-block:: python